SunsetMkt/WuWa-Cutscenes/README.md

 # WuWa-Cutscenes

+> [!WARNING]
+> Movies (*.mp4) in 2.1 and after are encrypted.
+Help needed to reverse engineer the decryption solution.
+See issues.

 A method to export Wuthering Waves cutscenes/movies.

 **~~Currently, there's only manual exports available.~~ But it's not hard to automate.
 PRs are welcome.**